Pembroke and Tenby Railway: South Wales Railway

 The South Wales Railway was incorporated in 1845 to build from the Great Western Railway at Gloucester through to Cardiff, Swansea, Carmarthen and Fishguard.
 The authorised capital was £2.8 million.
 Fishguard Bay was the destination as the strategic intention was to secure the Royal Mail contract for Dublin mails; the Great Western Railway had a close association with railway promoters on the Irish side, who would build a line from Wexford to Dublin.
 The South Wales Railway itself was an affiliate of the Great Western Railway, and was to be built on the broad gauge, and its engineer was Isambard Kingdom Brunel.
-The South Wales Railway Act also authorised a branch line from Whitland to Pembroke, taking a direct course and not running near Tenby.
+The South Wales Railway Act 1845 (8 & 9 Vict. c. cxc) also authorised a branch line from Whitland to Pembroke, taking a direct course and not running near Tenby.

 In 1845, the Great Famine of Ireland caused both mass starvation and commercial depression which deepened the following year.
 The Irish partners of the Great Western Railway declared that they could not continue with the proposed Dublin line.
 Also, Brunel was having misgivings about Fishguard due to its exposure to high winds and the decision was taken to make a port on the north shore of the Milford Haven Waterway at Neyland instead, and to extend the planned Haverfordwest branch.
 The South Wales Railway opened its line as far as Haverfordwest on 2 January 1854, and to Neyland on 15 April 1856.
 This station was named Milford Haven for some years.
 The name was later transferred to the station several miles west, that remains open at the present day.

 When the South Wales Railway was authorised, the directors of the Saundersfoot Railway and Harbour Company decided to seek powers to build a line linking both Tenby and Saundersfoot to the SWR Pembroke branch at Reynalton.
-This was authorised in 1846 as the Tenby, Saundersfoot and South Wales Railway and Pier Company, with authorised capital of £140,000.
-However, the South Wales Railway did not attempt to build their Pembroke branch, so construction of the Tenby and Saundersfoot line was not started either.
+This was authorised by the Tenby, Saundersfoot and South Wales Railway Act 1846 (9 & 10 Vict. c. cclvi) as the Tenby, Saundersfoot and South Wales Railway and Pier Company, with authorised capital of £140,000.
+However, the South Wales Railway (SWR) did not attempt to build their Pembroke branch, so construction of the Tenby and Saundersfoot line was not started either.
 Local people were indignant that the SWR had obtained authority for the line but were failing to construct it, and, in 1852, a local landowner, Baron de Rutzen, applied in the High Court for a writ of mandamus, which if granted would compel the SWR to build the line.